harryv2/ryuk-ai-assistant/README.md

-# Alpha Law — a chat orchestrator over Gmail, Calendar and Drive
+# Ryuk — a chat orchestrator over Gmail, Calendar and Drive

 You type "cancel my Turkish Airlines flight".
 It finds the booking email, reads the PNR out of it, finds the matching calendar event, drafts the cancellation